strongbrent/vagrant-dotfiles/README.md

 The purpose of this repository is as follows: I want to keep my host operating system and my SRE workstation virtual machine separate and distinct.
 I want to do ALL of my command-line work from a full blown, LTE, Ubuntu Linux workspace and I want to be able to run graphical tools, such as a web browser or IDE from the host workspace.
 And I don't want either one to contaminate the other.
 (Mostly, I don't EVER want to install `npm` on my host operating system because good luck with managing all that mess... and I want to use REAL GNU core utility programs -- not the substandard Mac Os versions.)

-Anyhow, the theory behind my solution is sound.
-Give me a:
+Anyhow, the theory behind my solution seems reasonable.
+Hand me any of the following hardware devices:

 - MacBook
 - Linux Workstation (Ubuntu/Debian only)